Visualizing DBpedia geographic data

 (While the earlier query showed a few astronauts born in 1978 and 1979, the range here only goes up to 1977 because I now see that some geographic coordinates in DBpedia are specified with dbpprop:latitude and dbpprop:longitude instead of geo:lat and geo:long, so if I was redoing this I’d revise the query to take those into account.)

-If you click on the map above to see the larger image, you’ll see that many early astronauts came from the midwest, and then over time, they gradually came from the four corners of the continental US.
+If you look at a larger image of the map above, you’ll see that many early astronauts came from the midwest, and then over time, they gradually came from the four corners of the continental US.
 Why so many from the New York City area and none from Wyoming?
 Is there something in New York more conducive to producing astronauts than the wide-open spaces of Wyoming?
 Yes: there are more people there, so the odds are that more astronauts will come from there.
 See this excellent xkcd cartoon for more on this principle.

 I only scratched the surface of what QGIS can do.
 I found this video from the Vermont Center for Geographic Info to be an excellent introduction.
 I learned from it and the book PostGIS in Action that an important set of features that GIS systems such as QGIS add is the automation of some of the math involved in computing distances and areas, which is not simple geometry because it takes place on the curved surface of the earth.
 A package like PostGIS adds specialized datatypes and functions to a general-purpose database like PostgreSQL to do the more difficult parts of the geography math.
 This lets your SQL queries do proximity analysis and other GIS tasks as well as handing off of such data to a visualization tool such as QGIS.
 (The open-source GeoMesa database adds similar features to Apache Accumulo and Google BigTable for more Hadoop-scale applications.)